Green warbler-finch: Status

-The green warbler-finch (Certhidea olivacea) is currently classified as Vulnerable.
+The green warbler-finch is currently classified as Vulnerable.
 This status reflects a significant decline in its population, attributed primarily to habitat loss from human activities and the spread of invasive plant species.
 Research and monitoring efforts, particularly on Santa Cruz Island in the Galápagos, show a troubling trend: between survey periods in 1997–1998 and 2008–2010, the green warbler-finch population declined by approximately 46%.
-This decline is most pronounced in humid, higher-elevation areas where habitat alteration and invasive species—such as the blackberry Rubus niveus—have disrupted the forest ecosystem, reduced insect prey availability, and affected breeding success.
+This decline is most pronounced in humid, higher-elevation areas where habitat alteration and invasive species—such as the blackberry (Rubus niveus)—have disrupted the forest ecosystem, reduced insect prey availability, and affected breeding success.
 Ongoing conservation efforts, including habitat protection and ecological monitoring, aim to help mitigate the risk of extinction for this distinctive member of Darwin's finches.

 Conservation efforts supporting the green warbler-finch (Certhidea olivacea) on the Galápagos Islands include several targeted actions: